schitresh/system-design/website_designs/storage_and_streaming/1_dropbox.md

   - Will update the internal metadata database about chunks of modified files
   - Once the chunks are successfully submitted/downloaded to the cloud
     - It will communicate with the remote synchronization service
-    - To broadcast changes to other clients and update the rmeote metadata database
+    - To broadcast changes to other clients and update the remote metadata database

 ## Metadata Database
 - Responsible for maintaining versioning